 - Read your Bible — Another expected item, but also another we are quick to ignore.
 It’s easy to read books and blogs and listen to podcasts and prognosticators, but what does God’s word say about being a disciple and making them?

-- Write in pencil — Wordsmith your ideas but don’t carve them in cement just yet.
-Come up with your definition and live with it for a while.
+- Write in pencil — Wordsmith your ideas but don’t carve them in cement.
+Come up with your definition and let it marinate for a while.
 Let your description live and breathe and be willing to tweak and trim as needed.

 #2 Cast vision for your goal

 Once you’ve got a solid definition written in pencil, you’ve only just begun.
 Now comes the fun—and hard—part.
-Teach, re-teach, and teach again about making disciples over and over in a variety of settings and ways.
+Teach, re-teach, and teach again about the priority of making disciples.
+Do this over and over in a variety of settings and ways.

 Ideas on where and when to cast vision